HARIKRUSHN-1110/Neuro_Symbolic_Fuzzer/README.md

 ## Project Overview

-**AutoScenario AI** is a Neuro-Symbolic application designed to accelerate the validation process for Autonomous Advanced Driving Systems (ADAS).
+**AutoScenario AI** is a Neuro-Symbolic fuzzing application designed to accelerate the validation process for Autonomous Advanced Driving Systems (ADAS).

 Creating standard OpenSCENARIO (.xosc) files for simulation is traditionally a manual, error-prone, and time-intensive process requiring deep knowledge of XML schemas and coordinate systems.
 This project solves that problem by bridging the gap between natural language requirements and rigid engineering standards.